all-in-one-of/FumeFX_VDB_import-HDA/README.md

 # FFX import HDA for SideFX Houdini 16.5.x to 17.x.x
+`Special Thank You to SitniSati for granting me permission to use their logos and for crafting FumeFX.` `SitniSati web page:` www.afterworks.com

 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_import_WELCOME.jpg)

 FFX_import is a SideFX Houdini HDA to work with FumeFX caches inside Houdini in an easy and fun way.
 It works like "DOP import fields" node does for Pyro but instead of referencing a live DOP it will operate on simulation VDB caches done with FumeFX v5 and up.